Sahishnuta/Machine_Learning_Portfolio_Projects/README.md

 ## [Project 5:  Retail Demand Prediction](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/Retail_demand_Prediction)

-This projects aim to prevent the overstocking and understocking of goods for retailers based on store information, product information and sales of the products.
+This project aims to prevent the overstocking and understocking of goods for retailers based on store information, product information and sales of the products.

 ## [Project 6:  Road Traffic Severity Classification](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/Road_Traffic_Severity_Classification)

-This projects aim to prevent the overstocking and understocking of goods for retailers based on store information, product information and sales of the products.
+This project aims to prevent the overstocking and understocking of goods for retailers based on store information, product information and sales of the products.

 ## [Project 7:  Site Energy Usage Intensity Prediction](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/Site_Energy_Usage_Intensity_Prediction)

-This projects aim to prevent the overstocking and understocking of goods for retailers based on store information, product information and sales of the products.
+This project aim to prevent the overstocking and understocking of goods for retailers based on store information, product information and sales of the products.

 ## [Project 8:  Wild BlueBerry Yield Production](https://github.com/Sahishnuta/Machine_Learning-projects/tree/main/Wild%20Blueberry%20Yield%20Production)